- 1. Create a Negative Keyword List

 When to use Audience targeting

-The table below summarizes all the ways you can use audience targeting in your Google Ads campaigns.
+The table below summarizes how you can use audience targeting in your Google Ads campaigns.

 From my experience, the best ways to use audience targeting are:

-For remarketing campaigns - You can create custom audiences (in either Google Analytics or Google Ads) and retarget users that visited your website but did not convert, across the Google network.
+For remarketing campaigns - You can create custom audiences (in either Google Analytics or Google Ads) and retarget users who visited your website but did not convert across the Google network.

 For targeting users that share similar characteristics with your best customers

-- this feature is similar to Facebook’s Lookalike audiences.
-In Google Ads, they are named as ‘Similar Audiences’.
+This feature is similar to Facebook’s Lookalike audiences.
+In Google Ads, they are named ‘Similar Audiences’.

 Here is an overview of how to set up this:

-Google Ads will automatically create a ‘Similar Audience’ and populate it with users that have similar characteristics as your best converters.
+Google Ads will automatically create a ‘Similar Audience’ and populate it with users that have characteristics similar to those of your best converters.

-Bidding is basically how you want to pay for clicks on your ads.
-Google Ads offers several bidding options depending on your campaign goals.
+Bidding is the process of paying for clicks on your ads.
+Google Ads offers several bidding options, depending on your campaign goals.

 The table below shows different campaign goals with the most appropriate bid strategy.